kovidgoyal/calibre/manual/function_mode.rst

 The API for the function mode
 -----------------------------

-All function mode functions must be python functions named replace, with the following signature::
+All function mode functions must be Python functions named replace, with the following signature::

     def replace(match, number, file_name, metadata, dictionaries, data, functions, *args, **kwargs):